 The Camps will take place at Tonbridge which boasts fantastic sporting facilities, beautiful well-kept grounds and stunning views over London.

 11.30am on 30th March to 4.30pm on 1st April 2022 at Tonbridge School (All Girls/Under 11/Under13)

 11.30am on 12th April to 4.30pm on 14th April 2022 at Tonbridge School (Under 12)

 A number of our coaches are Heads of Football at various independent schools in the area.
 Our coaches understand the importance of offering younger players a great experience and a chance to further develop their game in an enjoyable environment.
 We are proud of our set-up and that we are offering an fantastic experience to players who are selected.

 Although our Head Coach Dan Abraham is a former Coach at ISFA, we are not run by the Independent Schools FA (ISFA) .
 We are an independent organisation and are not affiliated to either ISFA or the IAPS.

-> We are extremely proud of the service we offer and the feedback we receive.
-For the 2014/15 season we had 57 independent schools nominating players and this has now grown to over 92 schools for the 2017/18 season, giving a fantastic representation of the best players across the region.
+We are extremely proud of the service we offer and the feedback we receive.
+For the 2014/15 season we had 57 independent schools nominating players and this has now grown to arou 100 schools fwho nominate players each year.
+The Prep Schools Lions offer a fantastic representation of the best players across the region.